aiidalab/aiidalab-qe/docs/source/installation/aiidalab/index.rst

 .. grid:: 1 1 1 2
    :gutter: 3

-   .. grid-item-card:: Local Docker instance
+   .. grid-item-card:: Local Docker Instance
       :text-align: left
       :shadow: md

-      Walk through installing Docker on your local machine, spinning up a container instance of a pre-configured AiiDAlab image, and running AiiDAlab in your browser.
+      Install Docker locally and run an instance of an AiiDAlab image *pre-configured** for the Quantum ESPRESSO app.
 No prior knowledge of Docker necessary!

       ++++